alex-varela/SUMA-App-Docs/Upload_Builds_Guide.md

-# Manual Upload builds for iOS and Android (Manually)
+# Manual Upload - Builds for iOS and Android (Manually)

 ## steps: